matgoebl/mpd-dlna-yamaha-avr/README.md

 ## Architecture

-MPD-DLNA-Yamaha-AVR is a small daemon, that connects to the Music Player Daemon and listenes for play/pause/stop and volume change events.
+MPD-DLNA-Yamaha-AVR is a small daemon, that connects to the Music Player Daemon and listens for play/pause/stop and volume change events.
 In case of a volume change event it forwards the new volume using the RXV library to the Yamaha AVR Receiver via HTTP.
 The 100% volume equivalent can configured.
 In case of a play event the receiver is switched on, set to `SERVER` input and switch to the configured surround_program.
 In case of a stop event, the receiver is sent to standby, but only if it is still play from the `SERVER` input.